(for veterinary information only)

 With so many possible uses of this medication, it is difficult to separate out a side effect from a primary effect.
 Drowsiness is generally regarded as an undesirable side effect but in certain circumstances as mentioned, it might be the primary desired effect.

-At doses higher than the recommended dose, human patients complain of dry mouth and experience difficulty with urination.
+At doses higher than the recommended dose, human patients complain of dry mouth, constipation, and experience difficulty with urination.